NaderMohamed325/SignInGate/README.md

-# Express Validator Example
+# SignInGate

 This project demonstrates how to use `express-validator` for server-side validation in an Express.js application.
-The application includes user sign-up functionality with validation for name, email, password, and password confirmation fields.
+The application includes user sign-up functionality with validation for name, email, and password.

 ## Project Structure